Guest post from Jody of Plastic Back Books.

 4. Adjust Pick-Up and Drop-Off Times

-These are listed in half hour increments.
-Tweak your times to find “sweet spots” during the day when rentals are cheapest.
+These are listed in half-hour increments.
+Tweak your time to find “sweet spots” during the day when rentals are the cheapest.
 You may even get a lower rate by renting the car longer than you need it.
 I wanted a car Friday morning, but it was considerably cheaper to rent Thursday night.

 5. Find Coupon Codes

-The mantra “Never Pay Retail” holds true with rental cars.
+The mantra “Never Pay Retail” holds true with rental cars too.
 Costco.com factors coupon codes into the price.
 Priceline.com allows you to name your own price.
 Retailmenot.com offers various coupon codes.

 6. Factor In Insurance Costs